uni-tue-kn/P4TG/README.md

 ### Quick Start

-The provided `p4tg.sh` script automates the installation of the data and control plane, provided that the SDE is installed correctly.
+The provided `p4tg.sh` script automates the installation of the data and control plane on Debian- / Ubuntu-based systems, provided that the SDE is installed correctly.
+Make sure that the environment variables `$SDE` and `$SDE_INSTALL` are set.
+Run with `sudo -E` to pass environment variables.
 ```bash
 Usage: ./p4tg.sh [install|update|start|stop|restart|status]
 ```
 Clone P4TG into `/opt/P4TG` and simply run `sudo -E ./p4tg.sh install` (tested on Debian-based systems).
+Change the paths at the top of `p4tg.sh` if needed.

 The `install` command will:
 - Compile the data plane and copy it in place.